tabreturn/processing.py-book/README.md

 # Processing.py: Learning Python the Visual Way

-*The official source code for the examples, as well as solutions to challenges, for the book **Processing.py: Learning Python the Visual Way**.*
+*The official source code for the examples, as well as solutions to challenges, for the book **Processing.py: Learning Python the Visual Way***

 Navigate through the directories listed above to find the code for the images displayed below.